sakethreddy997/BigData-Nyu-NYPD-Complaint-Data-HistoricPublic-Safety/README.md

          'PATROL BORO BKLYN SOUTH': 1095758,
          'PATROL BORO STATEN ISLAND': 343112})
 Empty values are set to UnKnown as this change will not impact much on analysis as the count is negligible when compared to total data.

+### few insights

+1. Total no. of columns - 35
+- 5 columns contain no invalid or null values.